CBI urges government to cut routine spending to spur investment

-LONDON Britain's government needs to cut day-to-day spending more deeply in order to spur longer-term investment and get the economy growing more quickly, the head of a British employers' association said.
+LONDON The government needs to cut day-to-day spending more deeply in order to spur longer-term investment and get the economy growing more quickly, the head of the Confederation of British Industry said.

-The British economy will probably grow by just 1 percent in 2013, underscoring the need for the government to work harder on boosting investment, John Cridland, director-general of the Confederation of British Industry, said.
+The British economy will probably grow by just 1 percent in 2013, underscoring the need for the government to work harder on boosting investment, John Cridland, director-general of the CBI, said.

 "The government's efforts have not had the momentum or the urgency that I have been looking for," he told reporters.